ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - There are a few rules like KCL and KVL that will let you solve any circuit.
 Really practice that rule and you can solve all the problems.

 #### Gen Ed
+- Take another Gen Ed, make sure to go onto rate my professor and find the best one with a decent class schedule

 ### Spring
 This is considered the hardest semester by many.
 This is mainly because CS 250 is the hardest CS class, let alone ECE.
 That's a lot of work but 213 and 231 sneaks up on you with their assignments.